Rotten Tomatoes = 94 / 88

 Rotten Tomatoes = 91 / 88

 A man tries to find his missing daughter by searching through her computer realizing he knows very little about her life.
 A excellently portrayed story presented entirely on computer screen showing an extremely realistic view of what a father may do with a computer as his only resource.
 Being a computer geek myself, I found no logic gaps in the way things played out and the emotions of the characters were genuine and heart wrenching.
-Throw in a surprise ending I never saw coming and I'm thoroughly entertained by an superb story.
-Bravo!
+Throw in a surprise ending, earning it a spot on my

 Rotten Tomatoes = 91 / 66